 - i.
 Improve the quality and extent of recreation and play areas within the Parish. - ii.
 Provision of allotments. - iii.
-Provision of new open spaces, recreational areas, routes appropriate for cyclists and walkers including dog walkers, in particular routes which link areas of population with the Parish. - iv.
-The creation of new woodland areas and the enhancement of existing ones.
+Provision of new open spaces, recreational areas, routes to connect green infrastructure appropriate for cyclists and walkers including dog walkers, in particular routes which link areas of population within the Parish. - iv.
+The conservation of ancient woodland, mature trees and hedgerows, the creation of new woodland areas, and the planting of new trees. - v.
+The creation of new wetlands, ponds, wildflower meadows, green lanes and field margins, and the enhancement of existing ones, and - vi.
+The provision of features to provide net gains for wildlife such as bat / bird boxes, urban drainage ponds and swales and native species planting.